zhengrongz/AoTD/distillation/README.md

 sh train.sh
 ```

 The configuration about the trainer is in the `train.py`, and you can modify it.

-(To be optimized.)
+(This part is a rush and we will optimize it later.)